CreatorsEye/CE-Battery-Test/README.md

-# 🔋 Battery Reporter
+# 👁️ Creators Eye – Battery Reporter

-Two powerful tools to test and analyze your laptop battery.
-Choose the one that fits your style.
+**Two powerful tools to test and analyze your laptop battery.**
+Created by the Creators Eye team – simple tools that just work.

 ---